All Episodes

 The American dream is over.

-Solid days are behind us.
+Solid days are behind this.

 That's why this cannot be allowed to result in a distrust of America and its founding principles.